Mesh-P2P/Mesh/Specification.md

 | Content   | Message |
 | Data type |         |

 A response to a message, its Message and reaction is specified in the Response part of the Message Type.
+Its ID in the Base Data Envelope is the same as the message it responds to.
 ### Direct (Type 1)
 | Byte      | 0-n     |
 |-----------|---------|